RvN-R/glassjungle/TESTING.md

 * Assuming the user in logged in they can go up to the "My Account" icon and once clicked a drop down will appear.
 One of the options in the drop down menu  will be "My Profile", which the user needs to click.
 Once clicked they will be transported to there profile page.
 On the left hand side of the page will be their "Default Delivery Information".
 If they have made a transaction on the site then the delivery information they have used will fill this form.
 Alternatively, they form will be empty.
 If they fill out the form or amend the information already present, click the "UPDATE INFORMATION" button then their "Default Delivery Information" will be updated.

 ## Manually Testing Website Features
 To conduct the following tests an active email address will be required.
-Successful functions of a number of from's across this site will require you to follow links you have been emailed.
+A number of forms across the site once successfully submited will require you to follow links the site has emailed you.
 I would suggest either registering a new email address for these tests via gmail, or use <a href="https://temp-mail.org/en/">Temp Mail </a>
 ### Navigation
 * Load the Website.
 * Right click and select inspection.